Javascript is not enabled.

 • You’ve been assigned an Employee Identification Number (EIN) that you didn’t ask for.

-• Get an Identity Protection PIN from from the IRS.
+• Get an Identity Protection PIN from the IRS.
 This six-digit code can block someone who has obtained your Social Security number from filing a phony tax return in your name by giving the IRS a second way to verify your identity.

-• Keep personal and financial documents secure, and shred them when you no longer need them.
+• Keep personal and financial documents secure and shred them when you no longer need them.

 • Use security software and keep it updated.